 When I am brewing tea, I don’t want the water to boil.
 What I do is keep the lid open and drop in a long thermometer.
 This allows me to easily monitor the temperature and shut off the heating element exactly where I want.
-Over time, I have learned to watch the water closley to gauge temperature.
-Tiny bubbles forming is good for green tea.
+Over time, I have learned to watch the water closely to gauge temperature.
+Tiny bubbles forming are good for green tea.
 Mid-sized bubbles for oolong tea.
-Above that is ideal for coffee, black tea and puer tea.
+Above that is ideal for coffee, black tea, and puer tea.

 Other than Hamilton Beach’s terrible phone support and the clumsy lid assembly, I love the Hamilton Beach Cool Touch Tea Kettle.
 Hopefully, you won’t have trouble installing the lid and never need to dial up the support line.
 I highly endorse this product.

-Hamilton Beach 40898 Cool-Touch Cordless 8 Cup Electric Kettle runs about $50 to $60 on Amazon and can heat up to 64 ounces.
+The Hamilton Beach 40898 Cool-Touch Cordless 8 Cup Electric Kettle can heat up to 64 ounces.

-Avoiding Plastic – 3 Stainless Stell electric Kettle Options – Overview of Adagio Teas 3, Breville SK500XL and hamilton Beach Cool Touch tea kettles.
+Avoiding Plastic – 3 Stainless Steel electric Kettle Options – Overview of Adagio Teas 3, Breville SK500XL, and Hamilton Beach Cool Touch tea kettles.